7 Magic Spells: How To Enchant the Recruiter at the Job Interview.

 It doesn’t necessarily mean that you need to adopt the exact same standards as your employer.
 It just means that you do develop your own set of rules for how to proceed toward other people depending on the circumstances.
 That you are not a loose cannon but you have a strong work ethic.

-4. “I Am an Independent Thinker and Problem-Solver who always Works With a Team On Their Mind.”
+4. “I Am an Independent Thinker and Problem-Solver who Works With a Team On Their Mind.”

 Employers love ambiverts!
-They are not looking for nerdy people who might be genius but never lurk out of their cubicles nor communicate with their teammates.
-They are also not looking for talking heads and attention-seekers who constantly need people around them and cannot handiwork on their own.
+They are not looking for nerds who might be genius but never lurk out of their cubicles nor communicate with their teammates.
+They are also not looking for talking heads and attention-seekers who constantly need people around and cannot work without close supervision.

-They look for someone who is exactly in between these two extremes.
+They look for someone who is exactly in between these two extremes – neither an introvert nor an extravert.
 Someone who can dive deep into work for a few hours straight and spend this time in complete silence — and then go to a team meeting and be the most active contributor at the meeting.

 5. “I Am Motivated by Other People Waiting for My Results.”